mozilla-services/merino-py/docs/dev/testing.md

 the `types.py` and `models.py` modules respectively.
 The `conftest.py` modules contains common utilities in fixtures.

-For a breakdown of fixtures in use per test, use: `make test-fixtures`
+For a breakdown of fixtures in use per test, use: `make integration-test-fixtures`

 Available fixtures include: